- Departmental Financial Assistance

 - Polchinski Graduate Fellowship

 The Department of Physics guarantees continuing financial support for five years provided students remain in good academic standing and are making normal progress toward the Ph.D. degree.
-This support is in the form of a Teaching Assistant or Graduate Student Research position as well as tuition, fee, and health insurance fellowships.
+This support is in the form of a Teaching Assistant or Graduate Student Research positions.

 Graduate Student Researchers work under the direct guidance of a faculty member, usually for 20 hours per week.
 In addition to a salary, graduate student researchers who are employed more than 35% time receive the payment of full fees, tuition and health insurance.

 Teaching assistantships provide students with the chance to gain valuable teaching experience while receiving financial support.
-Currently, these positions offer a stipend for 20 hours per week for the academic year, plus the payment of fees and health insurance.
+Currently, these positions offer a salary for 20 hours per week for the academic year, plus the payment of mandatory in-state tuition and health insurance.
 Teaching assistants conduct laboratory or discussion sections in undergraduate courses, and grade homework and exams in undergraduate and graduate level classes.

 Additional Financial Aid Sources